Neural-Space/neuralspace-transliteration-tutorial/README.md

 ### STEP 2: Modify TweetProcessor

-You will also have to modify `TweetProcessor` if you wish to use your bot for other languages.
+You will also have to modify `TweetProcessor` in `src` if you wish to use your bot for other languages.
 Change the `split_sentences` function with the delimiter of your language.

 ## Share on Social Media 👏👏
 Wasn't that quick and easy to do!
 Would you like to share our tutorial this with your network on social media?